ShinyMyst/VG-exhumed/README.md

 <h2>Requirements</h2>
-Here are some technical requirements to help guide the coding process.
+Here are some requirements to help guide the coding process.

+<h3>Classes</h3>
+Basic layout stored in the class_outline.drawio

 <h3>Required Scenes</h3>
+Main Menu
+Options Menu
+Battle Scene

 <h3>Unit Types</h3>
+Skeleton - No attributes
+Zombie - Moves when other zombies/units move.
+Ghoul - Attacks when other ghouls/units attack.

 <h2>Additions</h2>
 Some other ideas tabled until a working version exists.